For users who are comfortable with writing their own posterior

 One complication in updating the predictor matrix while the sampler

-runs is that new values of z
+runs is that new values of \(z\) must

-this constraint is ignored, however, after warmup is complete rejection
+constraint is ignored, however, after warmup is complete rejection

 sampling is used to guarantee that no leaf nodes are empty.
 This is

-accomplished by using the forceUpdate
+accomplished by using the forceUpdate argument to

-and checking that the logical response is
+setPredictor and checking that the logical response is

 n_warmup <- 100